vPeteWalker/FlowBootcamp/labsetup/labsetup.rst

 Configuring a Project
 +++++++++++++++++++++

-In this lab you will leverage multiple pre-built Calm Blueprints to provision your applications...
+In this lab you will leverage multiple pre-built Calm blueprints to provision your applications.

 #.
 In **Prism Central**, select :fa:`bars` **> Services > Calm**.\